LuisBonfa/hotel-spring/README.md

 # cancun-hotel-spring

 Project that aims to do the basic management of a check in and check out service of a hotel.
-This project has the following main dependencies: Lombok, Spring, Hibernate, Mockito, Docker, PostgreSQL.
+This project has the following main dependencies: Lombok, Spring, Hibernate, Mockito, Docker, PostgreSQL ,Flyway.

 <h2>🛠 Getting Started</h2>